In 2018 Damian Elwes exhibited at the Musée en Herbe in Paris which is next to the Louvre.

 The Picasso Museum loaned some paintings and drawings and there were also artworks by Keith Haring, Jean Michel Basquiat and Alberto Giacometti.

 Representatives from the Louvre Museum asked Damian to paint Eugene Delacroix’s studio.
-After the exhibition he gave that painting to the Louvre.
+That painting is currently being exhibited at the Musée Delacroix in Paris.

 This painting transports the viewer into Matisse’s Collioure studio while he was developing Fauvism.

 Another artwork explores Picasso’s Bateau Lavoir studio while “Les Demoiselles d’Avignon” was being painted.

 Prints of any image are available in any size.
 For pricing click Contact.

 The centerpiece of the show was a panoramic painting of Picasso’s Villa in Cannes.
 Visitors could walk from room to room while examining the hundreds of artworks which Picasso was creating in 1956.
 (See Link above to “Picasso’s Villa”)

 There was always a line of children playing with “Duchamp’s Wheel.”
 This helped them to discover the ideas of Marcel Duchamp.

 Each morning classes school children from all over Paris visited the museum.